Shopify Customer Analytics

 Total Refunds per Customer

-Here’s how to map Total Refunds per customer data into your Mixtable Customer Analytics spreadsheet:
+Here's how to map Total Refunds data into your Mixtable Customer Analytics spreadsheet:

 - In your Customers worksheet, select an empty column (or insert a new one).
-Then click Set Sync from the column header.
+Then click Link from the column header.

 -